prometheusresearch/baseline-codebase/src/rex.sendmail/README.rst

 This package is a part of the RexDB |R| platform for medical research data management.
-RexDB is free software created by Prometheus Research, LLC and is released under the AGPLv3 license with a commensurate attribution clause.
+RexDB is free software created by Prometheus Research, LLC and is released under the Apache v2 license with a commensurate attribution clause.
 For more information, please visit http://rexdb.org/.

 The development of this product was supported by the National Institute of